Aayush2308/Flight-Management-System/README.md

 ---

-> Developed as part of an academic project submission under Group A6.
+> Developed as part of an academic project submission.